Montgomery Town F.C.

 For the 2021–22 season they were admitted to the Mid Wales Football League East Division.
 They welcomed their return to Welsh Football with the signing of Pontesbury born Robert Hartshorn, the signing demonstrated a great sign of intent from The Canaries owing to the players vast experience and ability.

+The start of the 2023–24 season included the transfers of some promising youngsters, such as midfielder Thomas Halliday, and former Churchstoke forward Luis Davies.